 Step 2: Run CCleaner.
 Click Tools and then click Uninstall.

-Step 3: Select Mail and Calendar app and then click Uninstall option.
+Step 3: Select Mail and Calendar app and then click the Uninstall option.
 Click Yes button when you see the confirmation dialog to uninstall the mail app.

 Step 4: Open the Store app, search for Mail and Calendar app, and then install the same to reinstall the Mail app.